 Herbs are very wonderful parts of diets not only because of their spicy taste but also that they contain medicinal values that cannot be found in other plants.
 These herbs add additional value to our environment by providing habitat and food for backyard birds.
 Sometimes buying herbs can be quite difficult for a birder whom besides food wants to attract backyard and wild birds.
 The only way to get fresh herbs all year long is by planting them in a little garden in your home.
 The best place for a backyard garden is near the kitchen.
 You may not have enough space to put a herb garden but that can be done by doing it small scale in a window box or pots on a window sill in summer which can be brought inside during winter.
 Having your backyard garden next to your kitchen makes it easy to provide food and water for the visiting wild birds.
 You’ll be able to monitor and record birds on a daily basis in the morning, mid-day and evenings and all your food leftovers are easily placed for the wild birds.
-Watering and caring for the herbs is made easier with the choice of the garden.
+Watering and caring for the herbs is made easier with the choice of the garden, and with the free mulch that North Star Tree Service offers.

 There are herbs that are evergreen which include rosemary, bay, thyme, and winter savory.
 They look beautiful and green all year long despite the different seasons.
 Apart from these there are also herbs that are easy to grow but require regular renewal, they include, parsley, chives, tarragon, basil, marjoram and rockets.
 Sometimes herbs such as chives will easily and even grow in the kitchen, but others cannot stand the heat so they have to be placed outside.
 Flowering herbs will attract garden birds from long distance due to their strong and sweet smell, other than flowers for nectar these plants attract insects offering birds a diverse diet.